COMPASS for Austin Community College

 As you have seen, the COMPASS test is an admission requirement at ACC.
 To summarize, here are five important pointers stating why you cannot avoid taking it:

 - The State of Texas has a TSI law requirement, which requires that all students seeking higher education in the state let their college-readiness be measured prior to enrolling.
 Complying with this, ACC requires that students, not otherwise exempted from TSI, be administered the COMPASS test as a part of the admission procedure.

 - Being an evaluative test, the COMPASS plays an important role in deciding the best possible course and class for you at ACC.
 The college places you in the best possible course according to the COMPASS scores.

-- Being also a diagnostic test, the COMPASS test ACC helps ACC analyze the students' strengths and weaknesses and then recommend developmental programs, if needed.
+- Being also a diagnostic test, it helps ACC analyze the students' strengths and weaknesses and then recommend developmental programs, if needed.

-- At ACC, if your COMPASS test ACC scores indicate the need for two developmental programs, it helps the college develop a better plan to support you through your course; along with a TSI plan and a support service plan in addition to the educational plan.
+- At ACC, if your scores indicate the need for two developmental programs, it helps the college develop a better plan to support you through your course; along with a TSI plan and a support service plan in addition to the educational plan.